SwingGuy1024/Blog/Bad Uses of Optional.md

 Many people, including me, were excited that an Optional class was introduced in Java 8.
 As soon as I saw it, I was disappointed by how verbose it was, and puzzled by the strange and long-winded approach.
 At the time, I misunderstood its purpose, as did a lot of other people.
 Many people began to use it extensively.
 It's now very widespread, and it has led to some amazingly bad code, written by people who don't understand what it's for.
 In certain limited situations it's actually very useful, although I rarely actually use myself.
 I'm planning to expand this to a more comprehensive take on Java's Optional class, but for now, I offer some examples of very bad usages of the Optional class.
 (Some of this is taken from a [StackOverflow question](https://stackoverflow.com/questions/26327957/should-java-8-getters-return-optional-type) that I answered.
 This expands on my answer.)

 ## Optional's Purpose
-Optional was introduced at the same time as functional programming.
-It's helpful because the return expression in example B is cleaner than the three lines of code in example A:
+A [blog post by Brian Goetz](http://mail.openjdk.java.net/pipermail/lambda-dev/2012-September/005952.html) does a good job of illustrating why Optional was invented.
+It was introduced at the same time as functional programming, and it's helpful because the return expression in example B is cleaner than the three lines of code in example A:

 ***Example A: Clumsy functional code***